Bargaining Unit: Office and Clerical Employee Unit

 - Operate modern office equipment, including computer equipment, and related software to perform required engineering duties.

-- Communicate effectively both verbally and in writing.
+- Communicate effectively both orally and in writing.
 Work cooperatively with staff, employees, and employee organizations.

 - Provide prompt response to public concerns and complaints.